Blame vs Accountability: How To Take Responsibility

 Why Is Accountability Better Than Blame?

 When we hold ourselves accountable, we take responsibility for our actions and their external impact.
 It lets us learn from our mistakes, and grow into something better.
+By fostering a learning environment, accountability helps in making fewer mistakes.
 It gives us the platform to explain why we have done something, for better or for worse.
 And, most importantly, it gives us the space to grow into something better.

 The biggest problem with a culture of blame is the lack of opportunity for growth.
 Blame begins and ends with shame and punishment.
 We are only seeking to identify the cause of a problem and point out how the fact that this source caused a problem is bad.
 With accountability, we are encouraged to look at how multiple sources contribute to a problem.